State Farm $20.93M Vehicle Insurance Class Action Settlement

-Individuals who were insured under a New Mexico insurance policy issued by State Farm that included U Coverage between Jan.
+Individuals whom State Farm insured under a New Mexico insurance policy that included U coverage between Jan.
 1, 2010, and Dec.
 31, 2021, may qualify to submit a claim for a cash payment from a class action settlement.

-State Farm Mutual Automobile Insurance Co., State Farm Fire and Casualty Co., and State Farm General Insurance Co. have agreed to pay as much as $20,925,000 to settle a class action lawsuit.
-The plaintiff claimed that State Farm violated New Mexico law in connection with its sale of the underinsured motorist (UIM) component of Uninsured and Unknown Motorist Coverage (U Coverage).
+State Farm Mutual Automobile Insurance Co., State Farm Fire and Casualty Co., and State Farm General Insurance Co. agreed to pay as much as $20,925,000 to settle a class action lawsuit.
+The plaintiff claimed State Farm violated New Mexico law in connection with its sale of the underinsured motorist component of uninsured and unknown motorist coverage.

 Who can file a claim for a State Farm payout?